TV, halftime shows, and the Big Game

 The world famous Grambling State University Tiger Marching Band takes the crown with six appearances.
 Beyoncé, Justin Timberlake, Nelly, and Bruno Mars are the only post-Y2K musicians with multiple appearances (two each).

-From our previous inspections, the num_songs column has lots of missing values:
+From our previous inspections, the num_songs

-• For non-marching bands, missing data starts occurring at Super Bowl XX.
+entries. - For non-marching bands, missing data starts occurring at Super Bowl XX.

 Let’s filter out marching bands by filtering out musicians with the word “Marching” in them and the word “Spirit” (a common naming convention for marching bands is “Spirit of [something]”).
 Then we’ll filter for Super Bowls after Super Bowl XX to address the missing data issue, then let’s see who has the most number of songs.